-Sometimes it can help to speak with a breastfeeding counsellor or International Board Certified Lactation Consultant to help work out what might work best for you.
+Sometimes it can help to speak with an Australian Breastfeeding Association breastfeeding counsellor or International Board Certified Lactation Consultant (IBCLC), to help work out what might be best for you.

 Tandem feeding can be a very rewarding experience.

-Breastfeeding a child until he or she is ready to wean can be very gratifying and can assist in a child becoming emotionally secure.
+Breastfeeding a child until he or she is ready to wean can be very gratifying and can assist in a child becoming more emotionally secure.

-Recommeded Reading: Breastfeeding Toddlers – Why Continue Breastfeeding?
+Recommended Reading: Breastfeeding Toddlers – Why Continue Breastfeeding?